beccajonas/cribbage/README.md

 # Cribbage Game

 ## Introduction
-Welcome to the Cribbage game!
+Welcome to the Cribbage!
 This Python program allows you to play Cribbage against a computer opponent.
 Cribbage is a classic card game that involves creating combinations of cards to score points.

 <img width="821" alt="Welcome to Cribbage" src="https://github.com/beccajonas/cribbage/assets/87732074/a812309f-4ce6-4285-9cac-74c169e78102">